Historical Overview

 Effective institutions and systems of public financial management (PFM) play a crucial role in the implementation of national policies concerning development and poverty reduction.
 Good PFM is the linchpin that ties together available resources, delivery of services, and achievement of government policy objectives.
 If it is done well, PFM ensures that revenue is collected efficiently and used appropriately and sustainably.

-Since the early assessments in 2005 PEFA has been used more than 600 times in 153 countries.
-It has become the acknowledged standard for PFM assessments and has amassed a pool of data comprising over 40,000 individual performance scores.
+Since the early assessments in 2005 PEFA has been used more than 800 times in 155 countries.
+It has become a golden standard for PFM assessments and has amassed a pool of data.

 PEFA Program was Established by Seven Partners